StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 sts monitor status --id <id>
 ```

-The section `Monitor Stream errors:` will show the errors happening on the monitor and provide further help.
+The section `Monitor Stream errors:` will show the errors happening on the monitor and offer further help.